About Us

 The Board of Directors guides the Bureau’s efforts.
 This board is made up of 10 members: three county-appointed members, three city-appointed members, three joint-agency members, and a representative from the Chattanooga-Hamilton County Health Department.

 The Bureau’s day-to-day operations are carried out by a 13 member staff.
-Our staff includes Air Monitoring, Engineering, and Administrative departments.
+We have three departments: Air Monitoring, Engineering, and Administrative.

 Air Pollution Control Board